-17. Any loan, except for claim secured by residential property, which is past due for more than 90 days, will be risk-weighed at 150% net of specific provision.
+17. Any loan, except for claim secured by residential property, which is or has been past due at any point of time during the last two years, will be risk-weighed at 150% net of specific provision.

 i.
 High risk claims